We believe animals should roam free

 What connected conservation technology achieves

-Innovative application of IT infrastructure, Managed Services, data analytics, multiscreen communication, secure network and data flow, a point to point reserve network, CCTV cameras, and biometric scanning has enabled the reduction of incursions into the reserve by 68%.
+Innovative application of IT infrastructure, Managed Services, data analytics, multiscreen communication, secure network and data flow, a point to point reserve network, CCTV cameras, and biometric scanning helped conservation management teams reduce incursions into the reserve by 96% in the first 18 months of our pilot project.

 Before the Connected Conservation pilot project was implemented in 2016, the nature reserve lost rhinos to poaching at a rate of one per week.

-Our Connected Conservation solution nullified the risk completely.
+The Connected Conservation Foundation's solution nullified the risk.
 It provided real-time intelligence to enable preventative action against poachers.

 Poaching in the reserve dropped by 96% in its first year.
 And, in 2017 and 2018, there were zero rhinos poaches.